 I hope you’re having/had an amazing day!
 I’m still away on staycation, and probably having the time of my life out boating on the lake or chasing a little white ball around on the golf course today.I worry that you won’t eat when I’m away, so my friend Christina is sharing her slow cooker beer braised short ribs recipe with you.

 Hi there!
 I’m Christina from It’s a Keeper, a food and cooking blog where I test recipes to see if they’re (you guessed it…) keepers!
-Becca has graciously let me take over her blog today and share one of my favorite summer recipes with you; beer braised slow cooker short ribs.
+Becca has graciously let me take over her blog today and share one of my favorite summer recipes with you; beer braised short ribs.

 If you’ve never had slow cooker short ribs before, you are missing out on one of the most decadent meats of all time.
 Seriously.
 They are meaty and rich and fall-off-the-bone tender.
 Short ribs are not fussy.
 Rather they are rustic and homey and surprisingly flexible when cooking them.
 Oh, and they taste even better the next day.